A Unified Bayesian Framework for Modeling Measurement Error in Multinomial Data: Empirical Studies

-Specifically, we generated $N=50$ observations with $n_i = 5$ measurements per observation and $C = 10$ possible species to observe.
+Specifically, we generated $N=50$ sites with $n_i = 5$ visits per site and $C = 10$ possible species to observe.
 No covariates were used in the baseline simulation setting.
-The occurrence probability was set using the observed proportion of zeros in the data, ranging from 23\% to 90\%.
-Instead of assuming the total number of counts was fixed, as in scenario 1, the relative activity or encounter rates for each species at each site visit was generated from a negative binomial distribution with mean $\zeta_{it} * \lambda_{t} $ and variance $(\zeta_{it} * \lambda_{t})^2/\sigma$, where $\zeta_{it}$ is the site-level occupancy indicator for a given species, $\lambda_{t}$ is the expected number of detections or encounter rate of species $t$ obtained from the application data which ranged from 2.0 to 28.2, and $\sigma$ is an overdispersion parameter.
+Parameter values for the occupancy probabilities, encounter rates, and confusion matrix used to simulate the data were obtained from the posterior mean estimates obtained with the count detection model fit to acoustic data in \cite{stratton2022coupling}.
+The true occurrence probabilities ranged from 23\% to 90\%.
+Instead of assuming the total number of counts was fixed, as in scenario 1, the relative activity or encounter rates for each species at each site visit was generated from a negative binomial distribution with mean $\zeta_{it} * \lambda_{t} $ and variance $(\zeta_{it} * \lambda_{t})^2/\sigma$, where $\zeta_{it}$ is the site-level occupancy indicator for a given species, $\lambda_{t}$ is the expected number of detections or encounter rate of species $t$ obtained from the bat monitoring data which ranged from 2.0 to 28.2, and $\sigma$ is an overdispersion parameter.
 Note that as $\sigma$ increases, the variance of the sampling distribution approaches the mean, and the data are more Poisson-like.
 The models were evaluated with $\sigma \in \{0.1,1,100\}$ and 25\% validation data.

 We then evaluated model performance on data generated similar to scenario 2 but with covariates informing the occupancy probability and the true encounter rates.
 We simulated 5 continuous covariates from a standard normal distribution in both levels of the model.
 In this setting, we set the overdispersion parameter for the negative binomial distribution $\sigma = 1$.
 The intercept terms $\beta_{\eta_{t0}}$ ($\beta_{\gamma_{t0}}$) were randomly sampled uniformly from $\mbox{logit}(0.25)$ to $\mbox{logit}(0.95)$ ($0$ to $\log(10)$) with covariate effects set to $\pm 1$ ($\pm 0.2)$ with equal probability.
 The off-diagonal elements of the classification matrix $\boldsymbol{\theta}$ were sampled uniformly from 0.01 to 0.2 with diagonal elements uniformly sampled from 0.5 to 0.95.
 Thereafter, the rows of $\boldsymbol{\theta}$ were scaled to sum to one, and the individual classifications were sampled from a Multinomial$(1, \boldsymbol{\theta}_t)$.
 In this setting, we assumed 25\% of the data were validated.
 Additionally, we evaluated the models in various other data generation settings including those with different sample sizes, sampling efforts, and percent validated data.